Chart Color Schemes

 Thornton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Thornton (NSW) statistical area (Lv2) had an estimated population of around 12,446 as of Nov 2025.
-This reflected an increase of 1,756 people (16.4%) since the 2021 Census, which reported a population of 10,690 people.
-The change was inferred from the resident population of 11,626 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 289 validated new addresses since the Census date.
-This level of population equated to a density ratio of 749 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
-The Thornton (NSW) (SA2)'s 16.4% growth since the 2021 census exceeded the non-metro area's 5.7% and the state's growth rate, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 71.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Thornton's population is estimated at around 12,655 as of Feb 2026.
+This reflects an increase of 1,965 people since the 2021 Census which reported a population of 10,690.
+The change was inferred from AreaSearch's estimate of the resident population being 11,626 following examination of ABS's latest ERP data release in June 2024 and an additional 293 validated new addresses since the Census date.
+This level of population equates to a density ratio of 761 persons per square kilometer.
+Thornton's growth rate of 18.4% since the 2021 census exceeded Rest of NSW's (5.9%) and the state, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 71.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, exceptional growth is predicted over the period with the area expected to grow by 12,973 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 107.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered by this data.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Moving forward, exceptional growth is predicted over the period with the suburb of Thornton (NSW) expected to grow by 12,981 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 103.7% in total over the 17 years.

 Frequently Asked Questions - Population